 We receive most of our funding from government through the Department of Environment, Food and Rural Affairs in the form of an annual National Park Grant settlement.

 We also attract significant external funding and generate our own income.
 The details of where our money comes from, and how it is spent, are explained in our Statement of Accounts.

-A more user-friendly but simplified explanation can be found in our annual reports.
-Our accounts, management practices and business process are externally audited by the Audit Commission.
+Our accounts, management practices and business process are externally audited by Ernest and Young LLP, who are appointed by the PSAA (Public Sector Audit Appointments).

 Getting In Touch

 For further information on accounts and finance, please contact:

 Telephone: 01434 611504